 Your score on your SATs can be a critical factor in determining your acceptance at the college of your choice.
 Your SAT Scores are comprised of three items: your SAT Score, your percentile, and your score range.
 Each of the three main sections (critical reading, math, and writing) is scored on a scale of 200-800.
 Additionally, you will receive subscores for the essay (scale of 2-12) and multiple choice writing questions (scale of 20-80).

-Test-Guide.com is your ultimate source for SAT practice tests!
-We have compiled over 2,000 practice questions, including 13 full-length SAT practice tests and 8 official tests from the CollegeBoard.
+Use Test-Guide.com's SAT practice tests to score your highest.
+We have compiled over 2,000 practice questions, including 13 full-length SAT practice tests and 8 official tests from the CollegeBoard - updated for 2020!
 Also use our list of SAT resources for study tips, subject-specific strategies and more.

 Test-Guide.com's SAT practice questions have full answers and explanations - use them to get your highest score!